Troopers Hill is managed in accordance with a plan agreed between Bristol Parks and Friends of Troopers Hill.

 While the RHS scheme awards a certificate, there is no flag awarded.
 In 2015 Bristol City Council provided a flag to fly at Greendown to celebrate Bristol's year as European Green Capital.
 In March 2016 Friends of Troopers Hill replaced this with a 'Welcome to Troopers Hill' flag - and a flag of this design still flies.

-The flags become tatty over time so when these reached the end of their life in 2017, we intended to ask Bristol City Council to remove the flag pole; but we were approached by local families who liked the flag asking if it could be replaced.
+The flags become tatty & faded over time so when our first flags reached the end of their life in 2017, we intended to ask Bristol City Council to remove the flag pole; but we were approached by local families who liked the flag asking if it could be replaced.
 As a result with the help of Natasha (one of those who had contacted us) Friends of Troopers Hill ran a crowdfunding campaign which raised sufficient funds in only 2 days to buy a replacement flag and a spare.
-Since then other donations have ensured that we are able to keep the flag flying.
-Donations received in 2022/23 allowed to purchase a further two flags which mean we can keep the flag flying.

-We will need further donations if we are to continue to keep the flag flying after 2024.
+We will need more donations if we are to continue to keep the flag flying after 2024.
 We think it is right to only use general donations for our core activities of running the group and helping to look after the Hill.

 Please contact us if you would like to help.